 (Phonetic: OH-sih-meen)

 Effects: Uplifting and anti-inflammatory.
-Ocimene acts as a natural pest deterrent in plants and features in Clementine and Golden Goat1017.
+Ocimene acts as a natural pest deterrent in plants and features in Clementine and Golden Goat

 9. Nerolidol: The Woody Tranquilizer